 We have also developed a wellbeing referral route from the Strategy panel that meets each week to discuss key students in each house.
 This has enabled staff to work with students who need additional support to help their wellbeing and to ensure they maintain good attendance.

 The academy has dedicated time to training key staff in the principles of Thrive; a research-driven support programme that understands the development of a young person’s mind and how to support those impacted by past adverse child experiences (ACEs).
-Within the academy several staff have recently been trained in the delivery of Emotional Literacy (ELSA), which is an intervention tailored to allow students themselves to learn about their emotions and how to find strategies in which to cope with their emotions.
+Within the academy several staff have been trained in the delivery of Emotional Literacy (ELSA), which is an intervention tailored to allow students themselves to learn about their emotions and how to apply coping strategies.
 We are fortunate within the academy to have an on-site counsellor to support with ongoing and more complex wellbeing cases.
-Within this academic year, the academy has committed to the delivery of Trauma informed training to all staff as part of its ongoing professional development.
+All staff have recently received Trauma informed training and senior leaders are in the process of receiving further training to deepen knowledge and allow for the training of others.

 The Dorcan Academy supports staff wellbeing and encourages a work/life balance for all staff seeking ways to reduce workload and remove unnecessary tasks.
 An active listening service has been set up – this is a group of staff who have volunteered to be available for their colleagues to talk informally if they feel the need.
-A Buddy system is in place for all new staff joining the academy at all levels to ensure they feel part of the community.
-Staff will also frequently offer thanks to their peers who have in some way made their day/week more achievable.
+Supervision is in place for all staff on a regular basis.
+A Buddy system supports new staff joining the academy at all levels to ensure they feel part of the community.
+Staff will also frequently acknowledge and offer thanks to their peers who have in some way made their day/week more achievable.
 These small moments of reflection and gratitude are built into Monday briefing each week.
-Students will often write thank you letters to teachers which are gratefully received bring a smile to all who receive them.
+Students will often write thank you letters to teachers which are gratefully received bringing a smile to all who receive them.
 Staff will readily reward students for their good character and academic progress.